Thermal transport through a single trapped ion under strong laser illumination

 where $S$ is the von Neumann entropy, and $\rho_{SS}^\mathrm{diag}$ has the same diagonal elements of $\rho_{SS}$ in the $\mathcal{F}$ basis and zeros in all other positions.

+In Fig.~\ref{fig:coh}, we present a comparison of the relative entropy of coherence $C(\rho_{SS})$ and the steady-state current $J_{SS}$ as a function of $\Omega$ and for fixed $\delta = 0.8 \nu$.
+In Fig.~\ref{fig:coh}a we have temperatures $T_E = 0.5\nu$ and $T_M = 5 \nu$, while in Fig.~\ref{fig:coh}b, we have $T_E = 5\nu$ and $T_M = 0.5 \nu$.
+We observe an intriguing correlation between current and coherence.
+In the first case, there appears to be a negative correlation, with coherence decreasing as current increases.
+In contrast, the second case exhibits a positive correlation, where peaks in the current align with peaks in coherence.
+Once again, we observe a pronounced asymmetry regarding the direction of the temperature gradient.

-In Fig. \ref{fig:coh2d}, we present our results for the relative entropy of coherence, which, much like the current, displays circular patterns in the parameter space defined by $\nu$ and $\Omega$.
-It is intriguing that when the electronic component is coupled to the cold reservoir (Fig. \ref{fig:coh2d}a), the current peaks correspond to abrupt decreases in the relative entropy of coherence.
+To further explore the relationship between current and coherence in the asymptotic state, we plot the coherence as a function of $\delta$ and $\Omega$, following the approach used for the current in Fig.~\ref{fig:curr2d}.
+The results are presented in Fig.~\ref{fig:coh2d}.
+Similar to the current, the figures reveal circular patterns in this parameter space.
+Notably, the correlation between current and coherence observed in Fig.~\ref{fig:coh} appears to be consistent.
+Specifically, when the electronic component is coupled to the cold reservoir (Fig.~\ref{fig:coh2d}a), peaks in the current correspond to abrupt decreases in the relative entropy of coherence.